-Back in the studio, the paintings are finished and for those not destined for framing, beads added, many of them hand rolled by the artist from papers from Peace Leaves papers or from magazines.
-Some of the painted leaves are matted with handpainted background papers and collage.
+Back in the studio, the paintings are finished and, for those not destined for framing, beads added, many of them hand-rolled by the artist from Peace Leaves papers or from magazines.
+Some of the painted leaves are matted with hand-painted, marbled or gel print background papers creating one-of-a-kind collage cards.
+For art play, Gerry creates garlands, wreaths and poetry hangings from ribbon, branches, poems, and found objects.